 - HSLDA website, connecting you with news, research, ideas, and other resources to help you homeschool more successfully

-- Early Years, Struggling Learner, and High School sections of our website, focusing on these specific areas of homeschooling
+- Toddlers to tweens, special needs, and high school sections of our website, focusing on these specific areas of homeschooling

 - HSLDA Store

 Members and nonmembers alike benefit from HSLDA’s legal, legislative, and media advocacy.
 Anytime favorable legislation is passed or a homeschool family wins a court victory, the freedom of all homeschoolers is strengthened.
 If you want to be a part of our efforts to help the entire homeschool community, please join with us through membership!

 - How much does it cost to join?

 Membership dues for a family for one year are $130, with discounts and a payment plan available.
 You receive homeschooling-related legal advice and representation, along with many other member benefits, for a full year at far less than you would pay for an hour of an attorney’s time almost anywhere else.
 Find out more here.